ssorj/quiver/docs/implementations.md

-     [8] messages          Number of messages to transfer [9] body-size         Length of generated message body [10] credit-window     Size of credit window to maintain
+     [8] messages          Number of messages to transfer [9] body-size         Length of generated message body [10] credit-window     Size of credit window to maintain [11] transaction-size  Size of transaction batches; 0 for no transactions [12] flags             Comma-separated list of named tokens

 If an implementation does not support a particular `connection-mode` or `channel-mode`, for instance `server`, it should raise an error at